glassorg/ion/README.md

     X   Or else just remove the _implements and leave the id value and use that.
     X Remove old types
     X Use new types
-      Convert class variables to use a named Map.
+    X Convert class variables to use a named Map.
       Infer Types, Keep it going, infer them all. toCodeString function memoize